fortran-lang/webpage/source/learn/intrinsics/_pages/RADIX.md

 implicit none
-   print *, "The radix for the default integer kind is", radix(0) print *, "The radix for the default real kind is", radix(0.0) print *, "The radix for the doubleprecsion real kind is", radix(0.0d0) end program demo_radix
+   print *, "The radix for the default integer kind is", radix(0) print *, "The radix for the default real kind is", radix(0.0) print *, "The radix for the doubleprecision real kind is", radix(0.0d0) end program demo_radix
 ```